-The Sociology Program offers a diverse array of topical, methodological, and theoretical courses that fit with a wide range of student interests.
-By combining these courses and courses in related fields, students can organize their studies into areas of concentration such as social inequality, computational social science, race and ethnic relations, law and society, or urban sociology.
+The Sociology Program offers courses on many different topics that meet a wide range of student interests.
+By combining these courses and courses in related fields, students can create their own areas of concentration such as inequality in the criminal justice system, urban studies, race and educational inequality, contemporary immigration, or law and society.

 Mills College’s innovative Bachelor’s-to-Master’s Accelerated Degree Programs allow you to earn a master’s degree in one additional year of study.
 Combining a master’s degree with a liberal arts undergraduate education prepares you for career success and increased options upon graduation.
 Mills students in this major should consider one of these options: